-Situated 50km south of the port of Durban in the province of KwaZulu-Natal, South Africa, the mill is one of the production facilities for Sappi Specialised Cellulose.
+Situated 50 km south of the port of Durban in the province of KwaZulu-Natal, South Africa, the mill is one of the production facilities for Sappi Pulp.

-The mill has the capacity to produce approximately 800,000 tons of elemental chlorine free (ECF) dissolving wood pulp (DWP) per annum, mostly for the export market.
+The mill has the capacity to produce approximately 780,000 tons of elemental chlorine-free (ECF) dissolving pulp (DP) per annum, mostly for the export market.

 The mill plays a positive role in the surrounding community by supporting a wide range of social upliftment programmes: